 This easy homemade enchilada sauce is the only enchilada sauce recipe you need.
-It is a great fridge staple to make healthy and delicious Mexican dishes quickly.
+It is a great fridge staple to quickly make healthy and delicious Mexican dishes.
 This recipe is vegan, and you can make it as spicy as you want.

 About this recipe